diegoparrilla/sidecart-site/quickstart.md

 ## Step 2.
 Install the latest firmware version on the SidecarT

-> :warning: **Important:** If your purchased SidecarT includes the Raspberry Pi Pico W, this step is unnecessary.
+> :warning: If your purchased SidecarT includes the Raspberry Pi Pico W or WH, this step is unnecessary.
 The device arrives with the most recent firmware version already installed.

 To install the latest SidecarT firmware on the Raspberry Pi Pico W, connect your PC, Mac, or Linux to the Raspberry Pi Pico W using the USB cable.
 Before powering on the Raspberry Pi Pico W, hold down the BOOTSEL button for a few seconds and then plug in the USB cable.
 A new drive named `RPI-RP2` should appear on your PC, Mac, or Linux.
 Open it.